andydevs/blog/_drafts/machine-learning-mushrooms.markdown

 So why does this thing exist?

-For all the times i've trained a machine learning model (which would be a couple), I've never really put those trained model into action.
+For all the times i've trained a machine learning model (which would be a couple), I've never really put those trained models into action.
 So, that's what I did.
 My goal was simple: find a dataset, train a machine learning model on it, and use that model in a web application.

 It was going to be as basic as possible (basic to the point of being impractical).
 I'd be using Tensorflow and other Python libraries for this project.
+I really wanted to do this by the books.

 ## Training the Model